PaddlePaddle/Paddle/paddle/fluid/inference/analysis/README.md

 The `inference/analysis` module make all the passes in a pipeline, and works in such way:

-1. Build a `DataFlowGraph` from a Fluid inference ProgramDesc,
+1. Build a `Graph` from a Fluid inference ProgramDesc,
-2. Call the middle passes one by one, the same `DataFlowGraph` is passed across all the passes,
+2. Call the middle passes one by one, the same `Graph` is passed across all the passes,
-3. Transform a new ProgramDesc from the modified `DataFlowGraph`.
+3. Transform a new ProgramDesc from the modified `Graph`.

 The new optimization features can be added as an independent `Pass` and controlled by gflags, each pass will generate unified debug information or visualization for better debugging.